By TJ Douglas

 When a significant expansion opportunity presented itself, one that needed Wall Street money, Mr. Abel and his investors came to me with an offer.
 Subsequently, I purchased the industry leader whom Max had discovered was cooking the books in a Ponzi-like scam, and I went headlong into it as if a fact about to explode and that I could blow the whistle and send them to jail or save their asses.

 These arrogant Ivey’s initially treated me like a person who did not belong at their Duquesne Club, insisting we meet there to throw me off.
-They hated Pittsburgh’s Jews, Catholics, Italians, uppity women, African Americans, and Irish need not apply at their men’s club.
+They hated Pittsburgh’s Jews, Catholics, Italians, uppity women, African Americans, and Irish need not apply for membership at their men only club.

 When I finished outlining for the board where I could take them and what their “personal” financial future looked like with me at the helm and without me.
 Oh, and I promised to keep the officers and board members from going to jail if they made the right decision.
 They sat back as if they would have the comfort of time to screw me over.
 I left the private dining room at the Duquesne Club and said they had 10 minutes to decide their future.
 When I returned, they all stood and clapped.
 My new admirers were the sweetest best friends I’d ever known.

 I gained control, but the outcry in lawsuits from the large institutional stockholders required the best effort from Reed, Smith, et al.